 - Also available in 1 piece or 4 pieces.

 - Lengths 205 to 260cm in 5cm increments

 - Werner also makes this paddle with Carbon Fiber reinforced nylon injection molded blades

-- Skagit hooked available
+- Skagit hooked available for fishing

 — Sara James